artsmia/artstories.md/stories/patron-of-pastels.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_2014_TDX_MIAArtStories_205.jpg)
 ![](http://cdn.dx.artsmia.org/thumbs/tn_2014_TDX_MIAArtStories_206.jpg)

 A letter to Gavet indicates that Millet was at work on *The Church at Chailly* in December 1868.
-The artist wrote of recent difficulties—his young daughter's illness from scarlet fever and his own disfiguring skin infection—but concluded optimistically, "I am getting better and working on my view of Chailly."
+The artist wrote of recent difficulties—his young daughter's illness from scarlet fever and his own disfiguring skin infection—but concluded optimistically, “I am getting better and working on my view of Chailly.”

 Image on left by Poudou99 (own work).
 Licensed under CC BY-SA 3.0 via Wikimedia Commons